-MSD revenue is projected to be \$275.3 million in 2020.
+MSD revenue is projected to be \$267 million in 2020, a decline of approx. 3% from billed volume and 15% from surcharges attributed to COVID-19.
 Revenues of the District required to meet the costs of providing wastewater service to customers is derived principally from sewerage service charges, excess strength surcharges, industrial pretreatment, and septic tank disposal charges.
 Other revenue sources include the fees from permits and licenses, plan review and inspection fees, connection charges, interest earned from the investment of available funds and other miscellaneous sources.
-Future revenues are predicated on a no-growth scenario, with near-term revenues from volume charges reflecting the impact of the COVID-19 pandemic on non-residential customers.
+Future revenues are predicated on a no-growth scenario.